grittygrease/draft-privacy-pass/draft-privacy-pass.md

-The Privacy Pass protocol was initially introduced as a mechanism for authorizing clients that had already been authorized in the past, without compromizing their privacy {{DGSTV18}}.
+The Privacy Pass protocol was initially introduced as a mechanism for authorizing clients that had already been authorized in the past, without compromising their privacy {{DGSTV18}}.
 This document seeks to standardize the usage and parametrization of the protocol.

 The Internet performance company Cloudflare has already implemented server-side